eth-educators/eth-docker-docs/website/docs/Usage/ConfigureWallet.md

 > from inside the container.

 This is also where you'd place your own keystore files if you already have some for import.

-### You brought your own keys

-They go into `.eth/validator_keys` in this project directory, not directly under `$HOME`.

-> You can transfer files from your PC to the node using scp.
-A graphical
-> tool such as WinSCP will work, or you can use [command line scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/).

 ### Test your Seed Phrase
 *introduced in releases post 3/9/2020.
 Update if you are on an older version.*